bcgov/nr-bcwat/documentation/artifacts/artifact_9/knowledge_transfer_documentation.md

 ## Procedures for handling broken connections and associated fixes

+### Frontend

+### API

+### Scrapers
+There is no systematic way of dealing with a error with the scrapers.
+Most of the issues require a case by case analysis to determine what cause the scrapers to fail.
+Following are common cases that may happen:

+1. Primary key conflict in the destination database table\
+    **Error**:
+    ```psycopg2.errors.UniqueViolation: duplicate key value violates unique constraint "station_observation_pkey"
+    DETAIL: Key (station_id, variable_id, datestamp)=(420, 3, 2025-08-03) already exists.
+    ```
+    This indicates that the database already contained a primary key that is the same as the one that is being inserted.

+    **Solution**:
+    This indicates that the insertion function does not have a `ON CONFLICT DO` clause.
+This cann be confirmed to the location that the insertion happened, and finding a variable called `query`.
+Add either of the following to the query:
+    - `ON CONFLICT (station_id, variable_id, datestamp) DO NOTHING`
+    - `ON CONFLICT (station_id, variable_id, datestamp) DO UPDATE SET value = EXCLUDED.value`

+    The former will not change anything, and just ignore the new value trying to be inserted.
+The latter will replace the old value with the new.

+    Of course, this is just one case, and can happen with other tables, but the above solution can be adapted for any table.

+2. Failed to Download the Data from Source\
+    **Error**:
+    ```
+    The URL <some_url> failed to download 3 times, moving on to next URL
+    ```

+    This means that the url was not reachable, or the data source is down.
+This is a common issue, and depending on when you check, it is possible that the issue is resolved.

+    **Solution**:
+    First thing to try is re-run the scraper through airflow.
+If it still fails, investigate manually by navigating through the web to see if you can manually download the data.

+    If you can, the you can conclude that something is wrong with the code and start navigating through the code.

+    If you cannot, then it is likely an issue of the providers side.
+Contact them through either the contact information in the `README.md`, or by using the table in the [Data connections, sources, and agreements with third parties](#data-connections-sources-and-agreements-with-third-parties) section to get to the parent site.

+    Note that `gw_moe`, and `flowworks` stations often do not have data, and will fail to download.
+This is expected, and can be ignored unless all stations fail to download data.

+3. Data is not in the expected format/type\
+    **Error**:
+    ```
+    One of the column names in the downloaded dataset is unexpected!
+Please check and rerun

+    OR

+    The type of a column in the downloaded data does not match the expected results!
+Please check and rerun
+    ```

+    **Solution**:
+    This error can be caused by one of the following:

+    1. Column(s) in the data got removed, renamed, or added.
+    2. The type of the column changed.

+    Both of these cases can be fixed by downloading the data that it is scraping and changing the associated `EXPECTED_DTYPE` dictionary in the `constants.py` file located in `airflow/etl_pipelines/utils/`.
+The dictionary consists of the column name as the key, and the expected `polars` type as the value.

+    If the name of the column changed, then please make sure that the correct column name is being used in the `RENAME_DICT` in the same file.

+4. Polars Error\
+    This specific error does not have a specific error message that will be shown, and will be used as a catch all for any error that Polars throws.

+    If the error mentions something about a `Query Plan` and has a long SQL like query along with the error.

+    This will be usually raised in the `transform` function of the scrapers and will need to be investigated.

+    There is no specific solution to these issues, because of all the possibilities.
+But the generalized steps for debugging this error is the following:

+    1. Replicate the error
+    2. Identify the section of the code that is causing the error
+        1. If it is a long Polars query, then break it apart into smaller pieces to idenity the part that is causing the error.
+    3. Find the specific exception that is being thrown and determine why it is happening by checking each line of code, while referencing the [Polars Documentation](https://docs.pola.rs/api/python/stable/reference/index.html) to ensure that you know what the method does.
+    4. Implement the fix and rerun the scraper.

+5. Other Errors\
+    This is a catch all for any other errors that are not covered by the above.

+    If none of the errors seem to fit in to the above categories, here are some ways to help debug the code:
+    1. Use Debug Mode:\
+    This allows you to step through each line of code and see what is happening.
+In addition, you can check each variable's value to make sure it is the expected value
+    2. Ensure that data provider did not switch units or formats without breaking the verification step.
+    3. Run the unit tests for all modules and make sure that they all pass.
+    4. Check the logs to see if any warnings are being thrown as well.

+If none of the above categories/steps solve the error, and it is an scraper error, then the following steps will allow the user to turn off the DAG until the error is solved:

+1. Log in to the Openshift project through the terminal
+2. Port-Forward the `airflow-webserver` pod using the following code:
+    ```bash
+    oc port-forward <airflow-sebserver-pod> 8080:8080
+    ```
+3. Navigate to `127.0.0.1:8080` in the web browser.
+4. Turn off the specific dag by toggoling the switch to the left of the page.
 ## Process for adding a new region to the framework (explicitly included)

 ### Produce hydrology model